mapbox/svg-react-transformer/README.md

   - `name`: The value of the `name` option above (converted to PascalCase).
   - `propTypes`: The value of the `propTypes` option above.
   - `defaultProps`: The value of the `defaultProps` option above.
-  - `svgJsx`: The JSX string generated from your source SVG.
+  - `jsxSvg`: The JSX string generated from your source SVG.
+  - `inlineSvg`: Your source SVG processed by SVGO for use inline with HTML.
+    In a template you could use this with `dangerouslySetInnerHTML`.

 ## What about other modules that do similar things?